JamesLudovick/kiliride/README.md

 # KiliRide Management System

 KiliRide Management System is a Docker-based monorepo for one Moshi-based car rental and transport company.
-This initial scaffold prepares the foundation for a React + TypeScript customer/admin web app, a NestJS API, PostgreSQL, Prisma ORM, Tailwind CSS, and future shadcn/ui components.
+This includes React + TypeScript customer/admin web app, a NestJS API, PostgreSQL, Prisma ORM, Tailwind CSS, and future shadcn/ui components.

 ## What Is Included